Army Reserve leader draws parallels between arts, armed forces

 |0

-This work, Army Reserve leader draws parallels between arts, armed forces [Image 4 of 4], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leader draws parallels between arts, armed forces, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.